Ola-Oluwajuwon/Python_APIs/README.md

 # Python_APIs
-This project use Flask, Connexion, and Swagger UI to build Rest APIs.
+This project uses Flask, Connexion, and Swagger UI to build Rest APIs.